NamohS/arrays/README.md

 * The programs are well-commented and easy to understand.
 They can be used as a learning resource for students and programmers who are interested in learning about arrays in C++.

-How to use
+# How to use

 To run the programs, you will need to have a C++ compiler installed on your computer.
 You can then open the programs in a C++ IDE, such as Visual Studio Code.

 The level of difficulty of the programs is basic.
-They are suitable for students who are new to C++ or arrays.
+They are suitable for people who are new to C++ or arrays.

-Output snaps
+# Output snaps

-The output snaps of each code are shown below. program 1 output
+* The output snaps of each code are shown below:- * program 1 output
 ![]()
 <div align="left">